Tyre in the Bible

 For your stronghold [of Tyre] is destroyed.

-And it shall come to pass after the end of seventy years, that the LORD will visit Tyre, and she shall turn to her hire, and shall commit fornication with all the kingdoms of the world upon the face of the earth.
+So shall it be, at the end of seventy years, That Yahweh will visit Tyre, And she will return to her hire, - Yea she will play the harlot - with all the kingdoms of the earth, upon the face of the ground.

 But all her occupying and wining shall be hallowed unto the LORD.
 For then shall they lay up nothing behind them nor upon heaps: but the merchandise of Tyre shall belong to the citizens of the LORD, to the feeding and sustaining of the hungry, and to the clothing of the aged.

-And they shall destroy the walls of Tyre, and break down her towers: I will also scrape her dust from her, and make her a bare rock.
+They will destroy the walls of Tyre and break down her towers.
+I will scrape her soil from her and make her a bare rock.

 and it will become a place where nets will be spread out right in the middle of the Mediterranean Sea.
 Because I have declared this to happen,' declares the Lord GOD, "Tyre will be treated as the spoils of war by the invading nations.